a-memme/snapchat_correlation_analysis/README.md

 - Metrics with strongest correlations to viewership:
     - Unique Topsnap Views and Unique Completers (0.93-0.98)
     - Subscribers added (0.89-0.92)
-        - strongest correlated metric to viewership out of engagement metrics (i.e subcribers, screenshots and shares)
+        - Strongest correlated metric to viewership out of engagement metrics (i.e subcribers, screenshots and shares)
-        - most consistently correlated metric to viewership out of the engagement metrics.
+        - Most consistently correlated metric to viewership out of the engagement metrics.
 - Shares
     - Only strongly correlated with viewership when assessing episodes overall, and not for banger episodes
 - Screenshots